Micah456/EmailWebApp/README.md

 database (csv for now) - sysapi - processapi - expapi - html/css/js

 *Current task:*
--Load user and email data into dashboard and use to build dashboard
+-Load emails into dashboard and set resulting inbox array
+Note: The response from the exp-api should be two arrays: inboxEmails[] and sentEmails[] Should be split by Pro-api.
+Consider using similar filtering technique to user but accounting for whether inbox or sent email.
+Splitting into 2 arrays should be done at filtering stage

 *Remaining tasks:*
 -Implement log out (remember to update/remove cookies- see expapi in ewa_server)